Trichorrhexis nodosa is a common hair problem in which thickened or weak points (nodes) along the hair shaft cause your hair to break off easily.

 In African Americans, looking at the scalp area using a microscope shows that the hair breaks off at the scalp area before it grows long.

-In White, the problem often appears at the end of a hair shaft in the form of split ends, thinning hair, and hair tips that look white.
+In other people, the problem often appears at the end of a hair shaft in the form of split ends, thinning hair, and hair tips that look white.

 Exams and Tests

 The health care provider will examine your hair and scalp.
-Some of your hairs will be checked under a microscope.
+Some of your hairs will be checked under a microscope or with a special magnifier used by skin doctors.

 Blood tests may be ordered to check for anemia, thyroid disease, and other conditions.